 Find out how MIT is leveraging Anypoint Platform to improve the student experience by providing mobile and web access to student data and automating previously manual processes (e.g. class registration) and building MIT built an application network to drive real-time integration across on-premises enterprise systems (Oracle, SAP), SaaS student life (Maxient) and spend management (Coupa) systems.

 Increasing IT capacity at universities is increasingly important, given declining student enrollment and budget pressures.
-Watch the webinar today to find out successful strategies to help IT deliver on the promise of digital transformation.
+Download our Digital Transformation in Higher Education white paper to learn successful strategies to help IT deliver on the promise of digital transformation.